matkv/matkv.dev/content/blog/neovim-setup.md

 ### Editing text

 By hitting the `i` key, we enter insert mode.
 Now we can actually add and change text.
 With the command `:u` we can undo the last change we made.

+### Splitting the window

+I can split the current window verticall by using the `:vs` command.
+This opens another vertical window to the right.
+The `:split` command would open one below.
+In order to move around between all open windows we can use the `:W w` command (colon W and then w).
+This cycles through all currently open windows.
+To close the currently open window I can use the normal `:q` command.

 ## Using a plugin manager - packer